ECGFlowCMR: Pretraining with ECG-Generated Cine CMR Helps Cardiac Disease Classification and Phenotype Prediction: Introduction

 However, ECG-to-CMR synthesis faces two key challenges: \textbf{1) Cross-modal temporal mismatch:} A 10-second ECG captures multi-beat electrophysiological dynamics with variable heart rates, whereas a 50-frame cine CMR typically represents a single, phase-resolved cardiac cycle.
 This discrepancy renders temporal alignment and beat-to-cycle correspondence inherently ambiguous, complicating sequence generation. \textbf{2) Anatomical observability gap:} As ECG primarily reflects surface-level electrical activity rather than structural morphology, it imposes only weak constraints on cardiac anatomy and image appearance.
 This under-constrained mapping often results in synthetic CMRs that capture coarse motion patterns but fail to reconstruct fine-grained anatomical details.

-To address these challenges, we propose ECGFlowCMR, a generative framework that integrates the Phase-Aware Masked Autoencoder (PA-MAE) and the Anatomy-Motion Disentangled Flow (AMDF).
-PA-MAE learns ECG representations under dual supervision from signal reconstruction and phase prediction, identifying complete cardiac cycles via a dedicated phase head to temporally align with cine CMR sequences.
-AMDF first derives a time-invariant anatomical anchor using a 3D variational autoencoder (3D-VAE), yielding a static latent template which serves as a structural prior.
-Conditioned on this template and an initial motion state, a Diffusion Transformer (DiT)-based flow-matching network predicts ECG-conditioned velocity fields to jointly refine anatomical structure and synthesize temporally coherent motion.
-Extensive experiments on the UK Biobank and a proprietary clinical dataset demonstrate that ECGFlowCMR generates realistic cine CMR sequences from ECGs, enabling scalable pretraining and improving performance on downstream cardiac analysis tasks.
+To overcome these limitations, we propose ECGFlowCMR, a generative framework that integrates a Phase-Aware Masked Autoencoder (PA-MAE) and an Anatomy-Motion Disentangled Flow (AMDF) module.
+PA-MAE learns ECG representations under joint supervision of signal reconstruction and cardiac-phase prediction, where a dedicated phase head identifies complete cardiac cycles to enable temporal alignment with cine CMR sequences.
+AMDF constructs a time-invariant anatomical prior via a 3D variational autoencoder (3D-VAE), generating a static latent template as a structural anchor.
+Conditioned on this template and an initial motion state, a Diffusion Transformer (DiT)-based flow-matching network predicts ECG-conditioned velocity fields to synthesize anatomically accurate and temporally coherent motion.
+Experiments on the UK Biobank and a proprietary clinical dataset demonstrate that ECGFlowCMR generates realistic cine CMR sequences from ECG inputs, facilitates scalable pretraining, and enhances performance on downstream cardiac analysis tasks.
+The main contributions of this work are summarized as follows:

+\begin{itemize} \item We propose ECGFlowCMR, a novel ECG-to-CMR generative framework designed for scalable pretraining and downstream cardiac analysis tasks.
+It addresses two major limitations of prior approaches: the cross-modal temporal mismatch and the anatomical observability gap. \item The proposed PA-MAE module enables cycle-level alignment between multi-beat ECG signals and single-cycle cine CMR by modeling cardiac phase dynamics, while the AMDF module improves anatomical plausibility by disentangling static structure from dynamic motion in the latent space. \item Extensive experiments on the UK Biobank dataset demonstrate that ECGFlowCMR synthesizes high-fidelity cine CMR and improves downstream disease classification and phenotype prediction when used for synthetic pretraining. \item To evaluate generalizability, we further curate a proprietary clinical dataset of 535 patients for cardiomyopathy classification.
+Results on this external benchmark confirm our method’s robustness under real-world distribution shifts in patient demographics and clinical acquisition settings. \end{itemize}